 In response to the COVID-19 global health crisis and the corresponding need to restrict in-person activities, FINRA filed proposed rule changes, SR-FINRA-2020-015 and SR-FINRA-2020-027, which respectively provide temporary relief from some timing, method of service and other procedural requirements in FINRA rules and allow FINRA's Office of Hearing Officers ("OHO") and the National Adjudicatory Council ("NAC") to conduct hearings, on a temporary basis, by video conference, if warranted by the current COVID-19-related public health risks posed by an in-person hearing.
-In December 2020, FINRA filed a proposed rule change, SR-FINRA-2020-042, to extend the expiration date of the temporary amendments in both SR-FINRA-2020-015 and SR-FINRA-2020-027 from December 31, 2020, to April 30, 2021.
-While there are signs of improvement, the COVID-19 conditions necessitating these temporary amendments persist and, based on its assessment of current COVID-19 conditions and the lack of certainty as to when COVID-19-related health concerns and corresponding restrictions will meaningfully subside, FINRA has determined that there is a continued need for this temporary relief for several months beyond April 30, 2021.
-Accordingly, FINRA proposes to extend the expiration date of the temporary rule amendments in SR-FINRA-2020-015 and SR-FINRA-2020-027 from April 30, 2021, to August 31, 2021.
+In April 2021, FINRA filed a proposed rule change, SR-FINRA-2021-006, to extend the expiration date of the temporary amendments in both SR-FINRA-2020-015 and SR-FINRA-2020-027 from April 30, 2021, to August 31, 2021.

-If FINRA seeks to provide additional temporary relief from the rule requirements identified in this proposed rule change beyond August 31, 2021, FINRA will submit a separate rule filing to further extend the temporary extension of time.
+If FINRA seeks to provide additional temporary relief from the rule requirements identified in this proposed rule change beyond December 31, 2021, FINRA will submit a separate rule filing to further extend the temporary extension of time.
 The amended FINRA rules will revert to their original form at the conclusion of the temporary relief period and any extension thereof.